 - If you have a torque wrench torque up the drain plug – 75lbf.inch

-- Run Sea-Doo jet ski engine for 30 seconds, and recheck coolant level.
+- Run the Sea-Doo jet ski engine for 30 seconds, and recheck the coolant level.
 Top up if required.

 Thanks to 3ftDeep for this detailed Sea-Doo Coolant Flush procedure

-For some reason the hex stainless drain bolt for the Sea-doo is made out of butter.
-Not sure if it’s a bad batch or bad design but there are a few cases or people snapping off the heads of these bolts.
-Possibly being over tightened at the Sea doo factory or at the dealer if your coolant has been changed out before.
+For some reason, the hex stainless drain bolt for the Sea-doo is made out of butter.
+It must be a cheap stainless steel bolt.
+Not sure if it’s a bad batch or a bad design but there are a few cases of people snapping off the heads of these bolts.
+Possibly being over-tightened at the Sea-doo factory or at the dealer if your coolant has been changed out before.

 Easy Outs, SpeedOuts, Damaged Screw Extractor & Bolt Extractor Set